Andrew Arruda (San Francisco)

 Jody Busch received both her Bachelor of Arts and Bachelor of Laws degrees from the U of S, graduating from the College of Law in 2007.
 She was involved in founding Community Legal Assistance Services For Saskatoon Inner City Inc. (CLASSIC) and is thrilled with the ongoing success of that organization.
 Jody articled with, and is still employed at, the Department of Justice Canada, working mainly on solicitor files involving reserve land or land that will become reserve land.

 Kurt Dahl is an entertainment lawyer and professional musician.
 He wrote his Master of Laws thesis in 2009 on the future of the music industry, and has practiced entertainment law in Vancouver since 2010.
 He tours the country regularly with his band One Bad Son, working with some of the biggest names in the music business.
-He recently launched his website, www.LawyerDrummer.com, and practices law at Murphy and Company in Vancouver.
+He recently launched his website, www.LawyerDrummer.com, and is a partner with Murphy and Company.